metrics-lab/CorticalAsymmetry/README.md

 ### 2. Cortical surface processing
 These scripts perform the following steps:
-1. Calculating surface area
+1. Calculate cortical surface area using the pial surface
-2. Resampling surfaces and structural cortical metrics from native to symmetric template space
+2. Resample anatomical surfaces and structural cortical metrics from native to symmetric template space
-3. Calculating difference maps (asymmetry index maps for each cortical metric) and smoothing
+3. Calculate difference maps (asymmetry index maps for each cortical metric) and smooth

 **dHCP:** Use [CorticalSurfaceProcessing.sh]()